thomased/thomased.github.io/software.md

 **Import spectral data and metadata in R**
 [_Hugo Gruson_](https://www.normalesup.org/~hgruson/), [_Thomas White_](http://tomwhite.io), [_Rafael Maia_](http://rafaelmaia.net)

-`lightr` offers a unified, user-friendly interface reading UV-VIS reflectance/transmittance/absorbance spectral files and associated metadata from a suite of proprietary (and generally unfriendly) file formats, across all systems.
+`lightr` offers a unified, user-friendly interface for reading UV-VIS reflectance, transmittance, and/or absorbance spectral files and associated metadata from a suite of proprietary (and generally unfriendly) file formats, across all systems.

 **Development version:** 0.1